nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 * `help` <br>
-  Shows all available commands with examples.
+  Shows all available commands with example.

 #### Viewing a specific command
 Show details of a specific command using `[COMMAND]` flag.